-- If, once an award is released, a firm or the Arbitration Team considers that the fees and expenses charged are unreasonable, it can ask the Directors to review the amounts, giving its reasons for the request in writing.
-The Directors will decide how much is to be paid. - We must receive notice of a request under this Bylaw within 21 days (three weeks) of the award being released.
+If, once an award is released, a firm or the Arbitration Team considers that the fees and expenses charged are unreasonable, it can ask the Directors to review the amounts, giving its reasons for the request in writing.
+The Directors will decide how much is to be paid.

+- We must receive notice of a request under this Bylaw within 14 days (two weeks) of the award being released. - 3 The decision of the directions will be final.

-- The general principle is that costs follow the event, but subject to the overriding discretion of the tribunal and appeal committee as to which party will bear what proportion of the costs of the arbitration.
-The costs incurred by the parties of obtaining legal advice or technical consultant assistance in connection with the claim(s) presented to a tribunal or appeal committee shall not be recoverable, even if claimed. - In the exercise of that discretion the tribunal shall have regard to all the material circumstances, including such of the following as may be relevant: - a Which of the issues raised in the arbitration has led to the incurring of substantial costs and which party succeeded in respect of such issues. - b Whether any claim which partially succeeded was unreasonably exaggerated. - The conduct of the party which succeeded on any claim and any concession made by the other party. - d The degree of success of each party. - e The costs submissions made by the parties.
+- The general principle is that costs follow the event, but subject to the overriding discretion of the Tribunal and Technical Appeal Committee as to which party will bear what proportion of the costs of the arbitration.
+The costs incurred by the parties of obtaining legal advice or technical consultant assistance in connection with the claim(s) presented to a Tribunal or Technical Appeal Committee shall not be recoverable, even if claimed. - In the exercise of that discretion the Tribunal shall have regard to all the material circumstances, including such of the following as may be relevant: - a Which of the issues raised in the arbitration has led to the incurring of substantial costs and which party succeeded in respect of such issues. - b Whether any claim which partially succeeded was unreasonably exaggerated. - The conduct of the party which succeeded on any claim and any concession made by the other party. - d The degree of success of each party. - e The costs submissions made by the parties.